Where to Start if You’ve Lost the Passion For Your Business

 I know what you’re thinking, we’ve made a typo in that title, how can planning possibly contribute to making you feel passionately excited?
 Well, if passion so often stems from success, and is so often extinguished from frustration, then we can agree that the best chance of feeling passionate comes from focusing your energy here.

 That’s why we built a tool to give you certainty and clarity when it comes to forecasting and planning for your business.
 Andy Greener is the MD of Komodo Digital, he shares his story of using FUTRLI, and says…

 “I can look at my P&L for the next 3 years or visualise our core KPIs from the forecast.
 For example, what does Wages as a % of overall expenses or sales look like?
 Advertising expenses as a % of revenue?
 A great feature is being able to copy scenarios in one click.
 In an instant, you see a completely different outcome of what’s ahead.”

-With the correct planning, including 3-Way Forecasting you can prepare yourself for a number of eventualities ahead of time and extract valuable insights, allowing you to act decisively no matter what life throws at you.
+With the correct planning, including 3 way forecasting, you can prepare yourself for a number of eventualities ahead of time and extract valuable insights.
+This allows you to act decisively, no matter what life throws at you.
 If you are prepared, you can increase your chances of success so you’ll spend less time-fighting fires so you can invest more of your day into doing the things you love.

 Now it’s true that increased success may not be enough to turn on the passion faucet inside you.
 But by achieving it, at the very least, you should find yourself in a stronger position to seek out passion in other ways.